DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/coloring/coloring-concepts.md

 ![win-coloring-range-filter](../../../../images/win-coloring-range-filter.png)

-The same colors correspond to the same _State_ fields so you can associate and compare data from all dashboard items.
+Corresponding _State_ fields are painted with the same colors, so you can associate and compare data from all dashboard items.
 This happens because all items use **Global Colors** (the default setting).
 You can see the switch to **Global Colors** in the Ribbon.
 Click **Edit Colors** to modify the colors used in the palette:

 ![win-coloring-custom-color](../../../../images/win-coloring-custom-color.png)